SylviaOne/Repo-hub/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why are fish easy to weigh?
+Because they have their own scales.